 Seattle’s University District has long been known as a locus for student-led protests, both for various causes and against various grievances.
 Some of these protest events have been large enough to at least temporarily shut down University Way Northeast — popularly also known as “The Ave” — one of the city’s major stretches of retail storefront property.
-The first such major protest event in the U District, uncannily enough, was a protest against the U District business community — specifically, against its collective discriminatory stance towards Seattle’s counterculture, and the police harassment which, at the time, was aggressively enforcing such discrimination.
+The first such major protest event in the U District, uncannily enough, was a protest against the U District business community — specifically, against its collective discriminatory stance towards Seattle’s counterculture, and the Seattle Police Department (SPD) harassment which, at the time, was aggressively enforcing such discrimination.

 On April 11, the UDM, with recent editorial support from the Seattle Post-Intelligencer, met with the UDCC board of directors to discuss the UDM’s demands.
 Along with a prepared opening statement, they brought with them a pile of petitions bearing roughly eight thousand signatures in support of their goals.
 The UDCC’s formal response was politely hostile: they read a five-page prepared statement effectively rejecting the UDM’s demands, and refused to let UDM leaders speak further in counter-response.
 They did, however, pledge that a UDCC committee would meet with UDM leaders at a later, undetermined date.